Additional Requirements for the Bachelor's Degree

 The grade point average of all degree work must be at least 2.0, in the minor subject at least 2.0, and in the major subject at least 2.25.
-College of Education programs require a cumulative GPA of at least 2.7, and at least 2.5 in professional education, the teaching field, and any other state-required courses.
+Education Department programs require a cumulative GPA of at least 2.7, and at least 2.5 in professional education, the teaching field, and any other state-required courses.

 All seniors are required to participate in designated assessment activities as a condition of graduation.
 Such activities may include, but are not limited to a standardized test in the student's major field and exit interviews with faculty members in the student's major department and/or members of the Core Curriculum Committee.

 Fulfillment of the residence requirements for the bachelor's degree from John Brown University consists of the following: